-Williams & Connolly LLP is pleased to announce the election of four attorneys to its partnership, effective January 1, 2017.
+Williams & Connolly is pleased to announce the election of four attorneys to its partnership, effective January 1, 2017.

 “We are proud to welcome four tremendously talented attorneys into our partnership,” said partner and Executive Committee Chairman Dane Butswinkas.
 “They embody the firm’s unwavering commitment to excellence, hard work and to providing clients with the absolute highest level of representation.”

 Amy Mason Saharia - Amy focuses her practice on complex commercial litigation and appellate litigation.
 She has tried cases in federal and state courts and in arbitration proceedings.
 Her clients include global financial institutions, law firms, accounting firms, and other corporate and individual clients.
 Recent civil matters have involved claims of breach of fiduciary duty, breach of contract, theft of trade secrets, and professional malpractice, as well as claims under the securities laws.
 Amy also has represented clients in governmental and congressional investigations.